mainmatter/ember-cli-simple-auth/README.md

 ## Usage

-You can use this plugin to generate custom authenticators and authorizers using Ember CLI like this:
+You can use this plugin to generate custom authenticators, authorizers and session stores using Ember CLI like this:

 ```
 ember generate authenticator custom
 ember generate authorizer custom
+ember generate session-store custom
 ```